-Clifford G. Holderness is Professor of Finance at the Carroll School of Management at Boston College and Visiting Professor of Finance at the Sloan School of Management at MIT.
+Clifford G. Holderness is Professor of Finance at the Carroll School of Management at Boston College.

 Professor Holderness has research interests in corporate governance and corporate finance and a special research interest on the role of large-block shareholders in public corporations.
 The topics he has written on include the pricing of large blocks of stock, the role of large shareholders in public corporations around the world, and the protection of minority shareholders from oppression by large shareholders.
 He has published in leading scholarly journals, including the Journal of Finance, the Journal of Financial Economics, the Journal of Law & Economics, the Journal of Legal Studies, and the Stanford Law Review.